EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/20_how-to-create-indexes-kv-table.md

 1. Use the `KV_NAMED_INDEX` macro with two parameters.
 2. Pass the name of the index as the first parameter.
 The parameter must be a qualified `eosio::name`.
 See documentation for the [eosio name restrictions](https://developers.eos.io/welcome/latest/glossary/index#account-name).
 3. Pass the name of the property for which the index is defined as the second parameter.
-4. Call `init()` of the base class in the constructor of `address_table` type and pass the contract name as the first parameter and the primary index defined previously as the second parameter.
+4. Call `init()` of the base class in the constructor of `address_table` type and pass the contract name as the first parameter and `account_name` index defined previously, by the KV_NAMED_INDEX macro, as the second parameter.

 Refer to the following reference implementation of a unique index on property `account_name` using macro `KV_NAMED_INDEX`: